 Accessing your lab outside of the classroom interface

-8888 port, you can copy the machine's public DNS address to the browser and view the notebook at e.g.
+8888 port, you can copy the machine's public DNS address to a new tab in the browser and view the notebook at e.g.

 Students, by the way, can do the exact same thing on their labs and you can also send them the same link you're using so that they can see web-interface changes in your lab as you make them.